twl8n/clojure-interpreter/README.md

 ```

 Please note that when I deploy the definitionary app, I'll deploy it as an uberjar created by `lein uberjar`.
-I would be using Clojure tools.deps aka deps.edn, but I can't figure out how to build an uberjar reliably
+I would be using Clojure tools.deps aka deps.edn, but as of 2021 I can't figure out how to build an uberjar reliably
 except with `lein`.
 We live in a funny world.